kmcphillips/stoneboatpottery.ca/README.markdown

     $ ./script/server

 The admin area can be reached at [http://localhost:3000/admin/](http://localhost:3000/admin/) and the username and password that were created with the populate are test/test.

+## MySQL Database rather than SQLite

+SQLite is nice and easy but it's not fast.
+MySQL is much better for a real app.
+Modify the above instructions to do:

+    $ sudo gem install mysql
+    $ cp config/database.yml.mysql config/database.yml
+    $ mysql -u root -e "CREATE DATABASE stoneboat_development"
+    $ mysql -u root -e "GRANT ALL PRIVILEGES ON stoneboat_development.* TO 'stoneboat'@'localhost' IDENTIFIED BY 'stoneboat'"
+    $ mysql -u root -e "FLUSH PRIVILEGES"

+You'll need to install the mysql gem, copy in the appropriate config file, and create the database in your MySQL instance.
+Your root user may require different credentials.

 ## Feedback